 Cantonese Assembly Hall is a historically significant relic of Hoi An Ancient Town.
-With its Chinese architectural style, this is a popular destination for travelers to visit and explore.
+With its Chinese architectural style, this is a popular destination for travelers to visit and explore with Vietnam DMC in India.
 Cantonese Assembly Hall is a special religious place for the Chinese people who initially settled in Hoi An.
 Up to now, it ranks at the top of the most famous feudal structures in the ancient town.
 Therefore, if you are planning to visit Hoi An, don’t miss this one-of-a-kind attraction.

 Cantonese Assembly Hall in Hoi An